Glasgow-College-UESTC/ip-lectures/lecture 7 - Arrays.md

 - Imagine you are a teacher 👩‍🏫🧑‍🏫
 - There are 280 students in your class
-- You are required to compile the mid-term results
+- You are required to compile the midterm results
 - You also need to generate statistics, like highest/lowest marks, average, median etc.

 ---